AlessandroGuazzo/Deep-Learning-for-PET-Imaging/miniPET/LPD Reconstruction/README.txt

 3LPDHybrid.tar -> a.tar file with the parameters of the best performing model trained with the Hybrid approach

 3LPDOnly.tar -> a .tar file with the parameters of the best performing model trained with the miniPET only approach

+LearnedPrimalDual3IterationsEllipses.tar -> a .tar file with the parameters of the model trained only with synthetic data